mcosovic/JuliaGrid.jl/docs/src/manual/dcStateEstimation.md

 nothing # hide
 ```

-As a result, we have identified four flow observable islands.
-The first island is formed by `Bus 1` and `Bus 2`, the second island is formed by `Bus 3` and `Bus 5`, while `Bus 4` and `Bus 6` constitute the third and fourth islands, respectively:
+As a result, four flow observable islands are identified: `Bus 1` and `Bus 2` form the first island, `Bus 3` and `Bus 5` form the second island, and `Bus 4` and `Bus 6` constitute the third and fourth islands, respectively:
 ```@repl DCSEObservabilityAnalysis
 flowIslands.island
 nothing # hide